qiskit-community/arraylias/CONTRIBUTING.md

 * `main`:

-The master branch is used for development of the next version of Arraylias.
+The master branch is used for development of the next version of arraylias.
 It will be updated frequently and should not be considered stable.
 The API can and will change on master as we introduce and refine new features.

 * `stable/*` branches:
-Branches under `stable/*` are used to maintain released versions of Arraylias.
+Branches under `stable/*` are used to maintain released versions of arraylias.
 It contains the version of the code corresponding to the latest release for that minor version on pypi.
 For example, stable/0.8 contains the code for the 0.8.2 release on pypi.
 The API on these branches are stable and the only changes